industriv.

 Genre & Taxonomy

-Twenty genre files covering power electronics, harsh noise wall, death industrial, dark ambient, rhythmic noise, glitch, Japanoise and the surrounding contested categories.
+Twenty genre entries covering power electronics, harsh noise wall, death industrial, dark ambient, rhythmic noise, glitch, Japanoise and the surrounding contested categories.

 Explore